 For the record, their advertised rates tend to require a credit score of 740 or higher and a minimum 20% down payment.

-Most lenders assume you’re a pristine borrower so they can advertise the lowest mortgage rates possible.
+Most lenders, including Bank of America, assume you’re a pristine borrower so they can advertise the lowest mortgage rates possible.